desihub/desitemplate/README.rst

 setup.py
 ~~~~~~~~

-If your product is primarily Python, it should have a setup.py file.
+Your Python product should have a setup.py file.
 See
 the setup.py file included with this template product for further details.
 desiInstall will process this file with::